The History of the Martin D-45

 In addition to the D-45’s inherent elegance, the luxurious inlays on the fingerboard are truly breathtaking.

-This decoration, known as the "Tree of Life," varies depending on the model; inlays are added to various locations such as the headstock, pickguard, bridge, and body back, but this particular instrument is characterized by the fact that the Tree of Life is applied only to the fingerboard.
+This "Tree of Life" decoration varies depending on the model; while inlays are typically added to various parts such as the headstock, pickguard, bridge, and back of the body, this model is unique in that the Tree of Life is featured exclusively on the fingerboard.

 It is neither too flashy nor too understated; while modest, it still conveys a distinctly luxurious impression.